 You can commemorate this event by reading some of your favorite passages from Plato or Xenophon, or maybe reading the account that Diogenes Laertius gives of Socrates in his “Lives of Eminent Philosopher”.

 NOTE 1: I say “around 8pm” even though sunset is at 8:02pm in Los Angeles.
 This is because it didn’t seem like Socrates waited for the sun to hit the actual horizon.
 In Plato’s “Phaedo,” it’s mentioned that the sun was still as high as the mountains when Socrates requested the poison (maybe 30 min. before sunset?)… but then it took a while for the cup to be brought and put in his hands… then it took a moment for the poison to take full effect… So I say “about 8pm.”

-NOTE 3: You might have noticed that the month of Thargelion, in which we are commemorating Socrates’s trial and imprisonment, lines up perfectly with Ramadan this year (which started at sunset on the evening of May 5th).
+NOTE 3: You might have noticed that the month of Thargelion, in which we are commemorating Socrates’s trial and imprisonment, coincides with Ramadan this year (the difference being that the Muslim wait to see a crescent moon, which appears a day or two after the new moon).
 This won’t always be the case though.
 The Islamic Calendar is purely lunar and so Ramadan starts 10 or 11 days earlier every year.
-Next year, Ramadan will start on April 23rd… NOW, if I did my calculations correctly (counting 11 new moons from the 2019 Summer Solstice), then Thargelion will also start on April 23rd in 2020 and line up with Ramadan yet again… but that’s the last time the two month will coincide for long while.
+Next year, Ramadan will start on April 24th… NOW, if I did my calculations correctly (counting 11 new moons from the 2019 Summer Solstice), then Thargelion will start on April 23rd in 2020 and coincide with Ramadan yet again… but that’s the last time the two month will overlap for long while.
 The start of Thargelion will stay in April for another year whereas Ramadan will continue to move backwards through the Gregorian calendar.